telerik/maui-docs/controls/timespanpicker/localization.md

 # .NET MAUI ТimeSpanPicker Localization

-The imeSpanPicker for .NET MAUI provides language localization.
+The ТimeSpanPicker for .NET MAUI provides language localization.
 The localization keys are described in the tables below:

 >caption TimeSpanPicker localization keys